Missouri Lt. Governor weighs in on net neutrality: “Scrap it”

 In May, the Federal Communications Commission (FCC) voted to do away with 2015 regulations, which classified broadband as a utility under Title II of the Communications Act.
 Under those rules, internet service providers (ISPs) are prohibited from blocking, throttling and prioritizing traffic.

 Republican FCC Chairman Ajit Pai, an appointee of President Donald Trump, contends the regulations are hindering infrastructure investment.
-He wants a return to framework under Title I, in which broadband would classified as an information service.
+He wants a return to framework under Title I, in which broadband would be classified as an information service.

 Lieutenant Governor Mike Parson agrees with Pai’s assertion.
 He thinks loosening regulations on internet service providers would give them motivation to build out broadband infrastructure to under-served areas of Missouri.